 As one of the London Dockland’s boroughs, Greenwich has a rich maritime history, best depicted in the regal-looking National Maritime Museum.
 The Cutty Sark, one of the borough’s most visited attractions, is the world’s last remaining clipper ship.
-Built back in 1869 and used to transport tea across the waters from Asia to England, it’s now used for tours and you can take afternoon tea under the hull.
+Built back in 1869 and used to transport tea across the waters from Asia to England; it’s now used for tours and you can take afternoon tea under the hull.

 Travel to and from

 Transport is one of the area’s big selling points, and options are vast whether you’re on wheels or water.
 North Greenwich tube is on the Jubilee line, while Cutty Sark and Greenwich stations have DLR connections to the City and Docklands.
-You can also catch river buses from Cutty Sark and North Greenwich to the likes of London Bridge and Canary Wharf.
+You can also catch river buses from Cutty Sark and North Greenwich to London Bridge and Canary Wharf.

 The Greenwich population

 Victorian terraced houses and reputable schooling have been attracting families here for years.
 Recently, there’s been a wave of young professionals, putting down roots for convenient London links and waterfront apartments.
 And that mix of occupants and something-for-all mantra is all part of the area’s charm.